Cubs vs. Cardinals MLB Betting Odds, Trends & Prediction

-Following a postponement, the Cubs vs. Cardinals series will begin at 7:15 p.m.
-ET on Saturday night.
-With Jameson Taillon set to oppose Miles Mikolas in the pitching matchup, what’s the best bet in tonight’s clash from St. Louis?
+The Cubs vs. Cardinals rivalry will be in the spotlight tonight for ESPN’s Sunday Night Baseball at 7:10 p.m.
+ET.
+With Javier Assad set to oppose Sonny Gray in the pitching matchup, what’s the best bet on the board tonight from Busch Stadium?

 Game Matchup & Betting Odds